building-blocks-org/building-blocks/README.md

 ## 🧩 Core Concepts

-> Foundations, not frameworks — BuildingBlocks provides the *language* for clean architecture.
+> Foundations, not frameworks — ForgingBlocks provides the *language* for clean architecture.

 This toolkit defines **layer-agnostic foundations** that compose into any design: